In this section: Plan

 - ‘Glovebox Guide for managing rabbits.’
 (2020) Brown A, Cox T & Wishart JH.
 Centre for Invasive Species Solutions.

 - ‘Rabbit Control.
-A guide for managers’.
+A guide for land managers’.
 (2008) Hunter C et.al.
 Dept of Primary Industries & Fisheries, Qld.

 Planning guides & resources